 - Try to attract your pet.

-You could leave out food, water, your pet’s bed, and maybe a worn article of your clothing in an area where your pet can access it.
-These things may help your pet find home.
+Leave food, water outside along with your pet’s bed, and a worn article of your clothing.
+These things may help your pet find it’s way home.

 - Post lost flyers.

-Make flyers to hang up in your neighborhood.
-Remember that most people will try to read the flyer from their car, so keep is simple with a photo and big font that says LOST DOG or LOST CAT with your contact information.
+Make flyers to hang up in your neighborhood and at bus stops.
+Remember that most people will try to read the flyer from their car, so keep it simple with a photo and use a large font that says LOST DOG or LOST CAT with your contact information.
 Consider offering a reward.
 Lost Dogs of Texas can help you make a flyer and they’ll send it out to a network of animal welfare businesses.

 - Ask your neighbors.